wargabasdat/Seleksi-2021-Tugas-1/README.md

 }
 ```
 2. `SteamGenreDeveloper.json` contains all the data that are associated with game genre and developers with the structure as follows

+`GenreData` Key contains a list of str/String that represents all kinds of genre name. `DeveloperData` Key contains a list of str/String that represents all developer game from all the game titles that have been successufully scraped.

 ```
 {
     "GenreData" : [genreList],